Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-time-management-english.rst

 Therefore the complete initialisation of such an actor cannot be achieved from its constructor only, and it needs an appropriate mechanism to determine at which point it is finally ready.

-Moreover, as the start-up of an actor may itself depend on the start-up of other actors (ex: the low-voltage mesh needs to wait also for its associated stochastic deployment policy to be ready, before being able in turn to live its life), Sim-Diasca provides a general mechanism that allows any actor to:
+Moreover, as the start-up of an actor may itself depend on the start-up of other actors (e.g. the low-voltage mesh needs to wait also for its associated stochastic deployment policy to be ready, before being able in turn to live its life), Sim-Diasca provides a general mechanism that allows any actor to:

 - wait for any number of other actors to be ready